BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Superlunary"   | Ethereal   | Mysticism
 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 1/14/22:
+Issue where there was not enough memory to load TMT from the thumby launcher on physical thumby.
+Moved images and attacks to their own ujson files in an attempt to fix this.
+Fixed issue where there where two images named legs7.
+Changed name of Mind move to telekinesis from project rock.
+Added tmt.ujson save for ease of testing.

 Updates as of 1/5/22:
 Changed some combat math s'more.
 I like it better now, but I still haven't been able to play it long enough to see what it might be like at higher trainer levels.
 I also added some visuals and more monster parts.
 I fixed some more things that I found that weren’t working as intended.